-RPL policies and procedures have been developed over time which has led to the use of several terms to describe the process.
+RPL principles have been developed over time which has led to the use of several terms to describe the process.
 Among the most common are:

 - Accreditation of Prior Learning (APL) - Accreditation of Prior Experiential Learning (APEL) - Accreditation of Prior Achievement (APA) - Accreditation of Prior Learning and Achievement (APLA). - Recognition of prior certificated learning (RPCL)